Snapchat Lawsuit

 Ashleigh Heffner’s 17-year-old son Liam Birchfield started using social media in middle school.
 He enjoyed playing his guitar and planned to join the United States Air Force after high school.
 Tragically, he became addicted to Snapchat and Instagram, and this led directly to his suicide by gunshot on July 6, 2021.

 Liam stayed up until the early-morning hours every night, scrolling through endless feeds and communicating with strangers.
-The material he viewed included information about firearms.
+The material he viewed on Snapchat and Instagram included information about firearms.
 He developed depression, experienced suicidal thoughts, and engaged in self-harm leading up to his suicide.

 Dawley vs. Meta Platforms Inc. and Snap Inc.